 - The ‘catch me out ships’ – some ships say they have a relaxed attitude to dress, but they mean you don’t have to wear a tie with your shirt and jacket.
 Read the terms of your booking carefully.

-- If any of the above seem like they could be a problem, consider another reason (World Cup football on ship is an extreme, but Match of the Day can do the same) when the dress free pub is full of well dressed cruisers and there is no room for those not dressed to go elsewhere.
+- If any of the above seem like they could be a problem, consider another reason (World Cup football on ship is extreme, but Match of the Day can do the same) when the dress free pub is full of well-dressed cruisers and there is no room for those not dressed to go elsewhere.

 These are some of the reasons to look at the dress code and understand what you might expect on what ship.
 Very few people will be in jeans in the evening, and they will happily enjoy the buffet and pub areas when not over full, but there’s a lot more to a cruise ship.
-To explain further ….
-Each guest contractually agrees to adhere to dress code rules just as they contractually agree to taking out a minimum of £2m cruise travel insurance (varies company to company).
+To explain further… Each guest contractually agrees to adhere to dress code rules just as they contractually agree to take out a minimum of £2m cruise travel insurance (varies company to company).
 A contract is classed as agreed the moment you step on the ship, book the holiday or pay.
-Any of those three alone, would be deemed to entering a contract.
-Our advise is always take dress to go to all areas of the ship, or choose the ship that fits.
-To explain..
-Two blogs to read – CRUISE TRAVEL INSURANCE – TRUE COST OF CRUISING
+Any of those three alone would be deemed to entering a contract.
+Our advice is always to take the dress to go to all areas of the ship or choose the ship that fits.
+To explain, Two blogs to read – CRUISE TRAVEL INSURANCE – TRUE COST OF CRUISING

-You may feel we are pro dressing up, but we are trying to save your hiring and buying in the cruise shops on board who sell and often hire clothes in the shed load when people do not take not.
+You may feel we are pro dressing up, but we are trying to save your hiring and buying in the cruise shops on board who sell and often hire clothes in the shed load when people do not take note.
 We are trying to help you save money and enjoy the whole ship.
 The cruise operator offers a brand style or standard, so most guests booking expect that standard.
 The guest contractually agrees to the dress code and other rules when making the booking.
 It is perhaps not a good idea to book a ship that has a strictly enforced dress code if you want to wear shorts in the restaurant.
-For extreme example, Regent Seven Seas might not be your bag if you are ultra casual, but at up to £10,000 a night you might not be looking there.
-Cunard have a strict no jeans anywhere on ship after 6pm.
+For an extreme example, Regent Seven Seas might not be your bag if you are ultra-casual, but at up to £10,000 a night you might not be looking there.
+Cunard has a strict no jeans anywhere on the ship after 6 pm.
 So, where are the no dress code cruises?
 This may help.

 Or Norwegian Cruise Lines which has almost no formal dress code.
 Choose the brand to suit you, not change the brand for the thousands of others because the brand has rules it has to upkeep for the returning thousands that expect it.
 Norwegian Cruise Lines do suggest it can be casual all the time, this could be the line for you to feel most comfortable in.
 But, they do have nights when you can dress and suggest the Norwegian’s Night Out, is the perfect opportunity to get dressed up for an evening of cocktails, fine dining and great entertainment.
 You may also want to pack an all-white ensemble for our iconic White Hot Party.
 Click to check.
 If NCL is too much of a dress code you are on best on the ferry.